-WSRA is a partnership of Gurnee, Grandwood Park, and Wildwood park districts; and Warren Township.
+WSRA is a partnership of Gurnee, Grandwood Park, Wildwood, and Lindenhurst park districts; and Warren Township.
 Individuals residing within these communities are considered in-district.
 Individuals residing outside of these boundaries may attend programs at increased costs.
 WSRA is located at 100 S. Greenleaf Street in Gurnee, which handles the administrative responsibilities and programs.
 Several programs and all summer day camps are held at the WSRA building at Warren Township Center, 17801 W. Washington Street in Gurnee.

 Benefits to WSRA Programs

 WSRA programs provide a safe learning environment with caring, dedicated, trained staff.
 Through fun and recreation, participants are able to learn and practice the skills needed in the course of a lifetime.
 During leisure activities an individual can establish friendships and gain social independence.
 The benefits of recreation extend far beyond the basketball court or dance floor.
 For an individual with a disability, recreational activities can improve self-confidence, provide socialization opportunities, and reinforce a sense of teamwork and tolerance.
 These skills provide a tremendous foundation for life.